Vinigperuzzi/UFPEL/README.md

 # UFPEL
-Repository for all disciplines of my graduation on Computer Science on UFPEL
+This repo do not have any specialities, just contain the code for the disciplines in my graduation